This article is updated regularly as events unfold.

 Deadlock over competition and fishing rights

-Throughout the talks, the EU's chief negotiator Michel Barnier has repeatedly said the UK has failed to engage on a commitment to respect the "level playing field" in competition, while his British counterpart has effectively accused Brussels of moving the goalposts.
+These were the bane of the negotiations and looked for a long time like they were impossible to resolve.
+Throughout the talks, the EU's chief negotiator Michel Barnier repeatedly said the UK had failed to engage on a commitment to respect the "level playing field" in competition, while his British counterpart effectively accused Brussels of moving the goalposts.

-Key sticking points include EU access to UK fishing waters and state subsidies.
+Key sticking points included EU access to UK fishing waters and state subsidies.

-The EU wants to ensure that British firms cannot undercut the bloc’s environmental or workplace standards.
-It is also determined to made a trade deal conditional on securing agreement on "state aid" rules, to prevent the UK from distorting competition by pumping public money into domestic industries.
+The EU wanted to ensure that British firms could not undercut the bloc’s environmental or workplace standards.
+It was also determined to make a trade deal conditional on securing agreement on "state aid" rules, to prevent the UK from distorting competition by pumping public money into domestic industries.

-Barnier's British counterpart David Frost accuses Brussels of unfairly trying to tie the UK into EU rules and standards, arguing that EU demands on fishing are incompatible with UK sovereignty.
+Barnier's British counterpart David Frost had previously accused Brussels of unfairly trying to tie the UK into EU rules and standards, arguing that EU demands on fishing were incompatible with UK sovereignty.

-The EU chief negotiator has been equally disparaging over the UK's stance on matters such as governance, law enforcement, transport and sustainable development -- adding that the British seemed to misunderstand the consequences of leaving the EU's Single Market and Customs Union.
+The EU chief negotiator was equally disparaging over the UK's stance on matters such as governance, law enforcement, transport and sustainable development — adding that the British seemed to misunderstand the consequences of leaving the EU's Single Market and Customs Union.

-Trade talks timeline: Months of stalemate on future ties
+Trade talks timeline: Months of stalemate on future EU-UK ties

 Both sides outlined sharply contrasting positions as they flexed their muscles in advance of the talks.
 Setting out the EU's position, Michel Barnier said there could be no trade deal unless Britain agreed to the "level playing field" commitment and did not undercut EU regulations.